Tags: Database

 MinIO just entered maintenance mode.
 What replaces it?
 Can RustFS step in?
 I tested the contenders so you don’t have to.

-MinIO announces it is entering maintenance mode, the dragon-slayer has become the dragon – how MinIO transformed from an open-source S3 alternative to just another commercial software company
+MinIO announces that it is entering maintenance mode: the dragon-slayer has become the dragon.
+This is how MinIO transformed from an open-source S3 alternative into just another commercial software company.

 Context window economics, the polyglot persistence problem, and the triumph of zero-glue architecture make PostgreSQL the database king of the AI era.